CPC Definition - Subclass G06N

 This place covers:

-This process involves the creation of a number of possible solutions, testing the different solutions (fitness), selecting the best performing ones, starting from these create a new set of possible solutions using reproduction and mutation, and reiterate through this process until an optimal or sufficiently performing solution is found.
+Software simulations using the principles evolution as exhibited in real biological systems.
+For example, genetic algorithms (GA) involve the creation of a number of possible solutions (chromosomes or individuals), testing the different solutions by evaluating a fitness, performance or score function (representing an optimisation problem such as classification, clustering or regression), selecting the best performing ones, starting from these to create a new set of possible solutions using reproduction and mutation, and reiterating until an optimal or sufficiently performing solution is found.

 Examples of places where the subject matter of this place is covered when specially adapted, used for a particular purpose, or incorporated in a larger system:

-Genetic algorithms used in training of neural networks |
+Evolutionary algorithms used in training of neural networks |

 In patent documents, the following words/expressions are often used as synonyms: